What are Self-Directed IRAs?

 • Name a contingent beneficiary should your primary beneficiary predecease you.
 Without a designated beneficiary your IRA could go into probate and produce unfavorable tax results for your loved ones.

-Diversification Types of IRAs Transparency
+Types of Self-Directed IRAs

 Traditional IRA